Effects of lower floating-point precision on scale-resolving numerical simulations of turbulence: Transition to turbulence

 Secondary instability, initiated by the $\beta=1$ modes, leads to a quick increase in the energy in all modes ($t>120h/U_{cl}$), the formation of characterisitic hairpin vortices ($t=136 h/U_{cl}$, see Figure~\ref{fig:TSviz} )and subsequent breakdown to turbulence ($t>175 h/U_{cl}$).
 The double-precision arithmetic allows us to resolve numerically all modes down to machine precision ($10^{-15}$) for Simson, but saturates at around $10^{-9}$ for the other solvers.
 Reducing to single precision increases the ambient noise level to about $10^{-8}$ for Simson, and around one order of magnitude higher for the other codes.
 Interestingly, there seems to be no interaction between these modes that would lead to a premature growth in the physically relevant modes.
-In contrast, similar studies using low-resolution simulations found a clear change of energy distribution and subsequent growth, which can be contained only using appropriate subgrid-scale models \citep{schlatter_2005,schlatter_stolz_kleiser_2006}.
+In contrast, similar studies using low-resolution simulations have found a clear change in energy distribution and subsequent growth, which can be contained only using appropriate subgrid-scale models \citep{schlatter_2005,schlatter_stolz_kleiser_2006}.
 It is noteworthy to highlight that not only the Fourier amplitudes and integral quantities are seemingly not affected by the lower precision, but also the actual vortical flow structures, as shown in Fig.~\ref{fig:TSviz}.
-As opposed to lower-resolution simulations (as cited previously), turbulence is not appearing prematurely or disturbing the flow.
+In contrast to lower-resolution simulations (as cited previously), turbulence does not appear prematurely or disrupt the flow.
 The sharp gradients around the hairpin heads are well resolved without artifacts.